FlavioBrusamolin/hotel-restaurant/README.md

 # hotel-restaurant
 A system for hotels restaurants that consists in a web-app to register restaurant menu and a mobile-app to choose and buy.
+Developed for an internship selective process.